Plugins are tools (bits of software) that expand what you can do with your WordPress website, without having to manually write or edit code.

 More Resources on WordPress Plugins

-WordPress plugins offer a ton of possibility for extending your WordPress website.
+WordPress plugins offer a ton of possibilities for extending your WordPress website.
 Armed with this knowledge about how and when to use plugins, you’ll be on your way to making informed decisions about which plugins you download, install and use on your WordPress website.